darkobits/adeiu/README.md

   ></a>
 </p>

-Yet another POSIX signal handler.
+Adeiu is a POSIX signal handler designed to for applications with asynchronous cleanup / shutdown requirements, such as gracefully shutting-down an HTTP server or closing a database connection.

 ## Features

+* Zero dependencies.
 * Ensures provided handlers are called before any other event listeners and are run concurrently, minimizing shutdown time.
-* Works with any combination of synchronous and asynchronous functions.
+* Works with any combination of synchronous and asynchronous handlers.
-* Exits with code `0` if all handlers resolve/return.
+* Automatically exits with code `0` once all handlers resolve/return, or `1` if any reject/throw.
-* Exits with an `AggregateError` if any handler rejects/throws.
 * Supports edge cases related to the Node debugger being attached to a process.
 (See [this issue](https://github.com/nodejs/node/issues/7742))

 ## Install